wen-ye-xwz/group_website/content/_index.md

       text: |
         <br>

-        The USC Melady Lab is a leader in advancing machine learning and data mining algorithms to extract meaningful insights from complex data.
-Our research spans a wide array of domains, including **time series modeling, interpretable machine learning, causal mining, deep learning for healthcare, social network analysis, physics-informed machine learning**.
-Through our innovative techniques, we have contributed to impactful discoveries and real-world applications across diverse disciplines.
-We collaborate with domain experts to apply developed methodologies across various fields such as computational biology, public health, and energy management.
-Our work aims to **provide practical solutions to pressing real world challenges**, shaping the future of intelligent systems and data-driven decision-making.
+        The USC Melady Lab is a leading research group in core machine learning and AI models as well as applications in health and sustainability.
+Recent research thrusts include **foundation models for time series, interpretable machine learning, physics-informed AI, and so on.**